redhat-developer/odo/docs/creating-a-multicomponent-application-with-odo.md

      ✓  Building component [3s]
     ```

-    Using `odo push`, OpenShift creates a container to host the back-end component, deploys the container into a Pod running on the OpenShift cluster, and starts the `backend` component.
+    Using `odo push`, OpenShift creates a container to host the back-end component, deploys the container into a pod running on the OpenShift cluster, and starts the `backend` component.

 12. Validate: